Information About Ulcerative Colitis

 First, our specialists will perform advanced diagnostic tests, such as colonoscopies and CT scans of the abdomen to determine the severity of ulcerative colitis.
 This will help us identify the best course of treatment.
 We’ll also advise you about lifestyle modifications you can make, including dietary changes and stress reduction strategies that may help control symptoms.

-Because we’ve produced positive treatment outcomes for our patients, TGH has earned a #24 spot on U.S. News & World Report’s list of America’s Best Hospitals for Gastroenterology & GI Surgery as well as Best Florida Hospital for Gastroenterology & GI Surgery in 2020-2021.
+Because we’ve produced positive treatment outcomes for our patients, Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.
 Plus, our affiliation with the University of Florida makes us an academic center at the forefront of medical advancements and treatments for gastrointestinal disorders and diseases.

 To find a gastroenterologist at Tampa General Hospital who can help you treat ulcerative colitis, use our Physician Finder or call 1-800-822-3627.